jordanpapaditsas/productivity-harbor/README.md

 # Productivity Harbor

 Productivity Harbor is a full stack project, a business operation platform boosting productivity and built for personal use.
-It combines user management, authentication and authorization, user settings and permissions, and a set of productivity tools.
+It combines user management, authentication and authorization, user settings and role permissions, and a set of productivity tools.
-A super admin can drive a lot of the application's data dynamically through the built-in settings area, so the app can grow without code changes for every new option.
+An admin can drive a lot of the application's data dynamically through the built-in settings area, so the app can grow without code changes for every new option.